 Holders of ADSs do not have the same rights as our shareholders and may only exercise voting rights with respect to the underlying ordinary shares in accordance with the provisions of the deposit agreement.
 Under the deposit agreement, if the vote is by show of hands, the depositary will vote the deposited securities in accordance with the voting instructions received from a majority of holders of ADSs that provided timely voting instructions.
-If the vote is by poll, the deposited securities for which no instructions are received will not be voted.
+If the vote is by poll, the depositary will vote the deposited securities in accordance with the voting instructions it timely receives from ADS holders.
+In the event of poll voting, deposited securities for which no instructions are received will not be voted.
 Under our third amended and restated articles of association, the minimum notice period required to convene a general meeting is seven days.
 When a general meeting is convened, you may not receive sufficient notice of a shareholders' meeting to permit you to your ordinary shares to allow you to cast your vote with respect to any specific matter.
 In addition, the depositary and its agents may not be able to send voting rights to you in a timely manner, but we cannot assure you that you will receive the voting materials in time to ensure that you can instruct the depositary to vote your shares.
 Furthermore, the depositary and its agents will not be responsible for any failure to carry out any instructions to vote, for the manner in which any vote is cast or for the effect of any such vote.
 As a result, you may not be able to exercise your right to vote and you may lack recourse if your ordinary shares are not voted as you requested.
 In addition, in your capacity as an ADS holder, you will not be able to call a shareholder meeting.